catalyst-fp7/documents/interoperability/interoperability.md

 Each component will have its own configuration mechanism, and it is not a goal to normalise configuration formats, but it is a goal to specify which information needs to be included in the configuration to enable interoperability.

 Basically, any component (including catalyst CI platforms) that has to push to or pull from another component needs to know about that component's available endpoints.
-This initial configuration will take the form of a dictionary (JSON-LD or even plain javascript object) with the URL of endpoints given for any defined endpoint type.
+This initial configuration will take the form of a dictionary (JSON-LD or even plain JavaScript object) with the URL of endpoints given for any defined endpoint type.
 This initial configuration data may be passed as value or as a URL reference, and may be a static file for a given component.

 The configuration for any server component (especially platforms) can include the following: